Do You Provide Respite Care ?

 The screeners currently used at bibic cover the following areas:

-Our in-house training covers all areas of development including sensory processing, communication, social development, gross and fine motor skills, and behaviour as well as 40 years’ worth of experience passed on from previous bibic therapists.
+Our in-house training covers all areas of development including sensory processing, communication, social development, gross and fine motor skills, and behaviour as well as over 50 years worth of experience passed on from previous bibic Therapists.

-They are also trained in communications techniques such as PECs and undergo Johansen Individualised Auditory Stimulation training allowing them to deliver this programme.
+Many are also trained in communications techniques such as PECs, undergo Johansen Individualised Auditory Stimulation training allowing them to deliver this programme and Irlen Syndrome assessments.

 Do you work with other professionals already involved with my child?

-We encourage collaborative working and are more than happy to work alongside any other professional currently involved with your child.
+We encourage collaborative working and are more than happy to work alongside any other professional currently involved with your child, including school.
 We are also able to undertake joint assessments and can arrange for other professionals (for example speech and language therapists, nutritionists, and more) to attend the assessment if you feel this may be of benefit.

 If you have copies of recent reports from other professionals, you may like to share them with your bibic therapist either during the assessment or by sending them to us prior to the assessment.

 How often will I need to come back?